"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Asia Pacific

-Asia Pacific is forecasted to experience significant growth during the forecast period owing to technological advancement in spaceflight technology and exploration.
+In 2025, Asia Pacific generated USD 4.83 billion, contributing a CAGR of 12.6% during the forecast period, and is projected to grow to USD 5.53 billion in 2026.
+The growth is driven by technological advancement in spaceflight technology and exploration.
 The expansion of LEO constellations and the rise in the affordable satellite and rocket launches are expected to benefit the region’s market.
 The region is also witnessing continuous progress in the development of launch technology which is useful for space technologies and services market.
-For instance, in August 2024, China announced plans to launch first batch of LEO satellites for its megaconstellation under the National Reconnaissance Office (NRO).
+For instance, in August 2024, China announced plans to launch first batch of LEO satellites for its mega constellation under the National Reconnaissance Office (NRO).
 The company signed a contract worth USD 1.8 billion with the agency in 2021 for the development and launch of satellites.
 The China Aerospace Science and Technology Corporation (CASC) is a key player in the market, contributing to advancements in satellite technology and infrastructure development for global connectivity.

 Europe